biotorrents/gazelle/README.md

 [The main site configuration](config/public.php) implements recursive [Laravel Collections](https://laravel.com/docs/master/collections) with the [ENV special class](app/ENV.php).
 Also, the whole app is always instantly available: the config, database, cache, current user, Twig engine, etc., are accessible with a simple call to `Gazelle\App::go()`.
 All such objects use the same quick and easy go → factory → thing API, just in case you need to extend some core object without headaches.

+### Expressive object-oriented API

+Core site data are also implemented as `RecursiveCollection` objects that adhere to the JSON:API specification.
+So not only are data accessed with a powerfully expressive API, their representation is standardized across clients.

 ### Decent debugging